 - (1) For each connection to a spring or horizontal well, a continuous yield of at least one gallon per minute during the dry season (August through October).
-The yield requirements of this subsection may not be satisfied by tests conducted during the months of November through July. - (2) Notwithstanding the provisions of subsection (C)(1) of this section, the Board of Supervisors may, upon finding of drought or other unusual weather conditions of limited duration, extend or redefine by resolution the period of time defined in subsection (C)(1) of this section as the "dry season" for purposes of undertaking the required testing to establish compliance with the yield requirements of this subsection.
-Any resolution adopted pursuant to this subsection shall be resubmitted to the Board of Supervisors for consideration of whether or not it should continue to be in effect on or before the first meeting of the calendar year which follows the calendar year in which the resolution was first adopted. - (ED) Streams.
-A stream source must have an adequate year-round flow during drought periods and must have a minimum flow of at least five gallons per minute for each connection, measured during the months of August through October.
-The users must have a legal right to use water from the stream source on each property where the water will be used.
-Due to water quality concerns and limited availability of available flow during dry periods, streams shall not be permitted as a new source of domestic water supply. - (FE) Existing Permit-Yield Retesting.
-The applicant for a building permit for a dwelling unit proposed for connection to a previously permitted individual water system shall submit a new certified yield test for any water source which is a component of that system in the event that two years or more have elapsed since the last certified test of that water source or sources.
+The yield requirements of this subsection may not be satisfied by tests conducted during the months of November through July. - (2) Notwithstanding the provisions of subsection (1) of this section, the Board of Supervisors may, upon finding of drought or other unusual weather conditions of limited duration, extend or redefine by resolution the period of time defined in subsection (1) of this section as the "dry season" for purposes of undertaking the required testing to establish compliance with the yield requirements of this subsection.
+Any resolution adopted pursuant to this subsection shall be resubmitted to the Board of Supervisors for consideration of whether or not it should continue to be in effect on or before the first meeting of the calendar year which follows the calendar year in which the resolution was first adopted. - (F) Streams.
+Due to water quality concerns and limited availability of available flow during dry periods, streams shall not be permitted as a new source of domestic water supply.

+(G) Existing Permit-Yield Retesting.
+The applicant for a building permit for a dwelling unit or other expanded use proposed for connection to a previously permitted individual water system shall submit a new certified yield test for any water source which is a component of that system in the event that two (2) years or more have elapsed since the last certified test of that water source or sources.
 The yield test must demonstrate that the source or combination of sources meet the present yield requirements for the existing and proposed connection to the individual water system.
 A bacteriological analysis shall be performed in accordance with the requirements of SCCC 7.73.070(A).
 A chemical analysis may be required by the Health Officer under the requirements of SCCC 7.73.070(B).
 [Ord.
 4283 § 14, 1993; Ord.
 4023 § 2, 1989].